Home Buying Guide

 Start with an open mind.
 Where do you want to live?
 Think about different parts of the country.
 If there are regions you feel interested in, take a few trips.
 Narrow it down.
 If you're in love with your current city, take time to consider all the options.
 Explore neighborhoods you've never thought about.
 Walk and drive through different areas at different times of the day and week.

 Location is key.
-Once you've zeroed in on your ideal neighborhood, get in contact with people who live there.
+Once you've zeroed in on your ideal neighborhood, whether it's in New Jersey, New York, or Pennsylvania, get in contact with people who live there.
 Talk to them about what they like and dislike about the area.
 Learn about the property value of other homes nearby and keep your eyes peeled for those in need of repair.
 Just one rundown house can bring down the value of an entire block.
 Research schools in the area.
 Even if you don't have kids now, you might someday.
 You also may end up wanting to move again.
 It's much easier to sell a house that's located in a desirable place.

 Establish a realistic budget.
 Once you start looking at houses, it's easy to get swept away by what you think might be The One even if it's a little outside of your price range.
 So, before setting foot in your first open house, establish a budget that won't budge.
 One of the most important budgeting aspects of buying a house often gets overlooked: the mortgage payment.
 Often, first-time home buyers get caught up in the down payment.
 They save as much as they can then put every penny into the down payment.
 While this makes sense in theory, it's important that you're able to afford your mortgage payment each month.
 Plus, buying a home comes with all sorts of expenses you might have forgotten about.
 From repairs and homeowners insurance to utilities and the expenses of maintaining a yard for the first time, the cost of owning a home adds up quickly.
 Learn more about our mortgage options, or visit your local branch and a Columbia Bank representative can help you navigate the wilds of buying your first home.